Caterva2: On-demand access to Blosc2 data repositories

 Furthermore, you can visualize the dataset contents if the file is an n-dimensional dataset (NDArray, HDF5,...) or a MarkDown file.
 Moreover, if datasets are stack of images, you can also visualize them with the integrated display viewer.
 For example, 3-dimensional arrays of ints can be displayed as a grayscale stack of images, or 4-dimensional arrays of ints as a color stack.

-Finally, there is an authenticated demo site where you can upload (and delete) your own datasets to the server, and then do computations like complex expressions, filtering, reductions, and more.
+Finally, there is an authenticated demo site where you can upload (as well as copying, moving or deleting) your own datasets to the server, and then do computations like complex expressions, filtering, reductions, and more.